-Epsom & Ewell residents now recycle nearly half of their household waste, and this is still rising.
-You recycled over 46% in 2010/12.
-So far this year you have recycled almost 48%.
-Thank you.
+Epsom & Ewell residents now recycle nearly half of their household waste.
+You recycled nearly 45% in 2013/14.

 Do I have to recycle?

 We hope that residents will continue to join our services and recycle more.
 There is certainly more to do.
-For example, although weekly food waste recycling collections have been running since 2009, last year we still threw over 2,500 tonnes of food waste away in our fortnightly rubbish bins.
-That alone costs around £160,000 in Landfill Tax that would be completely avoided simply by recycling.
+For example, although weekly food waste recycling collections have been running since 2009, last year we still threw over 3,000 tonnes of food waste away in our fortnightly rubbish bins.

 What happens to my recycling after it is collected?